AbhinavMir/MetaPoly/README.md

-# Advanced Sample Hardhat Project
+# Bears and Whale 🐳

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.